Microchip-MPLAB-Harmony/audio_apps/apps/usb_speaker_bass_boost/readme.md

-#usb_speaker_bass_boost
+# usb_speaker_bass_boost

-This topic provides instructions and information about the MPLAB Harmony 3 USB Speaker with ‚ÄúBass Boost‚Äù audio enhancement demonstration application which is included in the MPLAB Harmony Library distribution.
+This topic provides instructions and information about the MPLAB Harmony 3 USB Speaker with ìBass Boostî audio enhancement demonstration application which is included in the MPLAB Harmony Library distribution.

-##Description
+## Description

 This demonstration application configures the development board to implement a USB Speaker device configured to run at 48 Khz sampling rate at 16 bit per sample and process the USB audio input through a "Bass Boost" filter (using either the CMSIS-DSP or the PIC32 MZ EF DSP library functions) prior to playback.